quartzbio/quartzbio-python/docs-source/source/exporting_data_via_api.md

 -   TSV: Tab Separated Value format (flattened, gzipped).
 -   Excel (XLSX): Microsoft Excel format (flattened).

-Exporting data can take anywhere from a few seconds to tens of minutes, depending on the number of records and selected format.
+Exporting data can take anywhere from `a few seconds` to `tens of minutes`, depending on the number of records and selected format.
 Exports are processed server-side, and the output is a downloadable file.
 An exported JSON file can be re-imported into EDP without any modification.

 ## Export Limits